Polish Academy of Arts and Sciences: History

 The Academy traces its origins to Academy of Learning founded in 1871, itself a result of the transformation of the Kraków Learned Society, in existence since 1815.
 Though formally limited to the Austrian Partition, the Academy served from the beginning as a learned and cultural society for the entire Polish nation.
 Its activities extended beyond the boundaries of the Austrian Partition, gathering scholars from all of Poland, and many other countries as well.
 Some indication of how the Academy's influence extended beyond the boundaries of the Partitions came in 1893, when the collection of the Polish Library in Paris, the largest collection of Polish materials amassed by the Great Emigration, was transferred to the ownership of the Academy, and a branch was founded in Paris, though this latter step had been preceded by the establishment of the Rome Expedition (annual trips to Roman archives).

-After World War I, the Academy was renamed "Polish Academy of Arts and Sciences," (PAU) and become the official representative of Polish learning, which entailed its participation in works of international learned organizations.
+After World War I, the Academy was renamed "Polish Academy of Arts and Sciences" (PAU), and became the official representative of Polish learning, which entailed its participation in works of international learned organizations.
 Among other things, the PAU was a founder member of the Union Académique Internationale (UAI).
 The period between the world wars was the time of greatest activity at the PAU, especially in the sphere of publications: over 100 publication series were then in print, among them the monumental Polish Biographical Dictionary (Polski Słownik Biograficzny).
-It was also in that period when the Scientific Station in Rome replaced the Rome Expedition.
+It was also in this period that the Scientific Station in Rome replaced the Rome Expedition.

-Initially, the PAU was organized into four sections:
+The PAU was initially organized into four sections: